 Without the right passion, data science is a tough nut to crack.
-Aspiring data scientists need to realize that they can’t forge a strong career foundation based on hard skills (programming, mathematics, and statistics) alone; soft skills are equally crucial for their career ambitions.
-This has been proven by recent Google research.
+Aspiring data scientists can’t forge a strong career based on the hard skills of programming, mathematics, and statistics alone; soft skills are crucial for realizing their career ambitions.

 Enhance your skill set and give a boost to your career in Data Science with the Data Science Bootcamp Program.
 Click to enroll now!

-Google ran a study to identify the most productive and innovative cogs of an organization.
-Surprisingly, it turned out that the best teams were not always comprised of the top technical talent.
-Instead, they turned out to be interdisciplinary groups that greatly benefited from professionals with soft skills—enhancing overall collaboration—which in turn improved business outcomes.
-Additionally, it was unveiled that the critical indicators of success within Google were discovered to be empathetic leadership, insights about others, and good communication.
+Google conducted a study a few years ago to identify the most productive and innovative teams in an organization.
+It found that the best groups were not always the top technical talent.
+Instead, they turned out to be interdisciplinary teams that had professionals who demonstrated good communication, insights about others, and empathetic leadership.

 Data science is a human pursuit.
 Organizations bring data scientists to augment their IT infrastructure by adding a humanized, unique angle and specialized skill sets.
-Thus, other than mastering technical skills, data scientists must polish their soft skills and strike a perfect balance between them.
+Therefore, in addition to mastering technical skills, data scientists must polish their soft skills to achieve their career potential.

-There is a wide range of soft skills that can aid data scientists in generating business value for their company and boost their career trajectory.
-The role of a data scientist is fluid.
-Each data scientist will have a unique experience and comprehend their work differently because data science environments are distinct and inimitable.
+There is a wide range of soft skills for data scientists that can aid professionals in generating business value for their company and boost their career trajectory.
+The role of a data scientist is fluid, and each data scientist will have a unique experience and comprehend their work differently because data science environments are distinct and inimitable.

-A firm grasp on the following soft skills can serve you throughout your career as a data scientist.
+A firm grasp of the following soft skills for data scientists can serve you throughout your career:

 CommunicationA data scientist should have a knack for linking business orientation with the scientific, analytical, and technical facets.
 They must communicate their findings to business users and decision-makers and explain what value these insights can bring to the business.
 This research must be conveyed effectively to both technical and non-technical audiences.
 In this way, they can promote data literacy within the organization, which can shine a spotlight on their contribution and make their role more visible across departments.

 CuriosityIntellectual curiosity inspires data scientists to look for answers to address business crises.
-Professionals can dive deeper and go beyond the initial assumptions and surface results.
-It continuously begs the question “why,” preventing data scientists from being satisfied with a single answer.
-A data scientist must be inquisitive enough to not only unlock answers to known problems but also seek solutions for the hidden, overlooked queries.
-As a result, they derive a higher quality of insights from their data sets.
+Professionals can go beyond initial assumptions and surface results.
+A data scientist must be curious enough to unlock solutions to known problems and uncover hidden, overlooked insights.
+As a result, they derive a higher quality of knowledge from their data sets.

 They also must strive to obtain an extensive understanding of which strengths and weaknesses define their current organization.
-A shrewd know-how of their organization’s business objectives and market position can enable them to provide answers to current business problems and use data to accelerate the future growth of their organization.
+A shrewd know-how of their organization’s business objectives and market position can enable them to provide answers to everyday business problems and use data to accelerate their organization’s future growth.

-StorytellingStorytelling aids data scientists in conveying their results coherently and understandably.
+StorytellingStorytelling aids data scientists in conveying their results logically and clearly.
 It takes data visualization to another dimension, allowing decision-makers to see things from a new perspective.
 A compelling storytelling approach builds a strong data narrative where stakeholders attain a new sense of understanding about the data presented and use it to support their decisions going forward.

-AdaptabilityAdaptability is one of the most sought-after soft skills in contemporary talent acquisition.
-This is because technological innovation is climbing up at a rapid pace, forcing professionals to adapt to the latest technologies quickly.
-As a data scientist, you have to stay on your toes and respond to varying business trends.
+AdaptabilityAdaptability is one of the most sought-after soft skills for data scientists in contemporary talent acquisition.
+Because technological innovation and implementation are accelerating, professionals have to quickly adapt to the latest technologies.
+As a data scientist, you have to stay on your toes and respond to shifting business trends.

 Critical ThinkingData scientists should be critical thinkers.
-It allows them to perform an objective analysis for a given problem, empowers them to frame questions correctly, and determine how their findings can help the organization and brings them closer to the required course of action.
-Analyzing problems objectively during data interpretation is prudent before you establish your own opinion.
-It encourages data scientists to take a closer look at the data source, examine all problem angles, and continue to remain curious—removing bias from the final output.
+It allows them to perform an objective analysis for a given problem, empowers them to frame questions correctly, and determines how their findings can help bring an organization closer to a desired course of action.
+Analyzing problems objectively during data interpretation is crucial before establishing an opinion.
+This objectivity encourages data scientists to take a closer look at the data source, examine all problem angles, and remain curious — removing bias from the final output.

-Product UnderstandingAs a data scientist, designing models isn’t everything.
-You have to offer actionable insights that can improve product quality.
+Designing models isn’t the entire job.
+Data scientists have to offer actionable insights that can improve product quality.
 By gaining a complete product sense, professionals can accelerate quickly with a systematic approach.
 They can bootstrap models and enhance feature engineering.
 Additionally, this skill also aids them in perfecting their storytelling, revealing overlooked thoughts and insights about products.

-Team PlayerData scientists don’t work inside a bubble.
-They must recognize the importance of teamwork and collaborate effectively with others.
-To do this, they need to listen to other team members and use their input to their advantage.
+Team PlayerData scientists don’t work inside a bubble, and they must recognize the importance of teamwork and collaborate effectively with others.
+They need to listen to other team members and use that input to their advantage.

 The Real Benefits of Soft Skills

 Everyone can become well-versed in soft skills.
 A study found out that a factory achieved a nearly 250 percent return on investment when it chose to educate employees with a training program for soft skills.
-Thus, these skills can easily be imparted to the workforce.
-Soft skills can boost productivity, efficiency, and support decision making.
+Soft skills can boost productivity, efficiency and support decision-making.

 Soft skills offer an excellent opportunity to cultivate and sharpen data science performance.
 Developing soft skills not only adds value to your organization but can also take your career to unprecedented heights.
-More importantly, unlike a lot of current skills, it can’t disappear overnight due to automation.
+More importantly, unlike many current skills, they can’t disappear overnight due to automation.

-Both aspiring and current data scientists can turn to Simplilearn, which is an industry-leading certification company that can help provide Data Scientists with all of the skills they need to become an asset wherever they’re working.
+Both aspiring and current data scientists can turn to Simplilearn, which can help provide Data Scientists with all of the skills they need to become an asset wherever they’re working.
 Check out our programs in data science, many offered in collaboration with IBM and in partnership with Purdue University.